 Whether you call it a place where everyone organizes their papers or Mom or Dad's command center (Affiliate Link), this area is super helpful for everyone in the family.
 This area should hold your family’s calendar and all the home and kids' school paperwork.
 Read more about tips on making a command station.

-Some things you will need in this area are a calendar, a place to keep papers, a place to store keys and supplies.
+You will need a calendar, a place to keep papers, and a place to store keys and supplies (pens, paper, scissors, etc.) in this area.

 Whether your kids help decide on dinner meals or if they help in the kitchen, getting kids involved really helps save you time.
-And, it will teach them how to cook for themselves when they get older.
+It will also teach them how to cook for themselves when they get older.

 19. Keep baby bottles in a large bin